tutors-sdk/tutors-reference-manual/unit-1-getting-started/note-03-courses/note.md

 # Course Structure

-*Ths structure of a tutors course*
+*The structure of a tutors course*

 ## Course Structure